Clearlingo Editing and Proofreading

 Emphasis or highlighting

-Italic font can be used to emphasise or highlight a particular word or words from the surrounding text
+Italic font can be used to emphasise or highlight a particular word or words from the surrounding text.

 When is it spelled Alleluia, and when should it be Hallelujah?

-• when giving a warning
+• To give a warning

 Do not open the door in high wind.